 Most produce receives various chemical treatments such as spraying of insecticides and pesticides in the field.
 Most of these chemicals are poisonous to humans, even in small concentrations.
 Therefore, all traces of chemicals must be removed from produce before packing.
-The fruit or vegetable passes over rotary brushes where it is rotated and transported to the washing machine and exposed to the cleaning process from all sides:
+As illustrated in Figure 2.7, the fruit or vegetable passes over rotary brushes where it is rotated and transported to the washing machine and exposed to the cleaning process from all sides: